abdallanoor/booking/README.md

 # Booking Application

-A modern, full-stack property booking application built with Next.js 16, MongoDB, and Tailwind CSS.
-This platform allows users to browse properties, make bookings, manage wishlists, and even become hosts to list their own properties.
+A modern, full-stack listing booking application built with Next.js 16, MongoDB, and Tailwind CSS.
+This platform allows users to browse listings, make bookings, manage wishlists, and even become hosts to list their own listings.

 ## 🚀 Tech Stack